Five die in Egypt violence on anniversary of uprising

 "We are not here to celebrate but to force those in power to submit to the will of the people.
 Egypt now must never be like Egypt during Mubarak's rule," said Mohamed Fahmy, an activist.

 There were similar scenes in Suez and Alexandria, where protesters and riot police clashed near local government offices.
-Black smoke billowed from tyres set ablaze by youths.
+Black smoke billowed from tires set ablaze by youths.

 In Cairo, police fired tear gas to disperse a few dozen protesters trying to remove barbed-wire barriers protecting the presidential palace, witnesses said.
 A few masked men got as far as the gates before they were beaten back.